asayers/tailsrv/README.md

 }
 ```

-tailsrv is a relatively simple single-threaded program.
-Client connections are
+tailsrv is a relatively simple program.
+Client connections are monitored with
-monitored with epoll.
+epoll.
 Files are monitored with inotify.
-When a file changes or
+When a file changes or a connection
-a connection becomes writable, we `sendfile()` the new data.
+becomes writable, we `sendfile()` the new data.

 ## Usage